NVIDIA/DeepLearningExamples/PyTorch/Recommendation/DLRM/README.md

 in the [Quick Start Guide](#quick-start-guide).
 You can also add the `--max_steps 1000 --benchmark_warmup_steps 500`
 if you want to get a reliable throughput measurement without running the entire training.

-You can also create a synthetic dataset by running `python -m dlrm.scripts.prepare_synthetic_dataset --synthetic_dataset_dir /tmp/dlrm_synthetic_data` if you haven't yet downloaded the dataset.
+You can create a synthetic dataset by running `python -m dlrm.scripts.prepare_synthetic_dataset --synthetic_dataset_dir /tmp/dlrm_synthetic_data` if you haven't yet downloaded the dataset.

 #### Inference performance benchmark